 Having joined Old Mutual in 2007 as a Desktop Support Specialist, I was promoted to Information Technology Consultant 2 years later.
 In 2011 I was promoted to the position of business analyst where I am thoroughly enjoying taking part in strategic initiatives that will help to shape the future of the organisation.

-I am also involved in the on-boarding of new technology, because my business analysis skill-set enables me to thoroughly analyse and assess the impact to the organisation to pre-empt any problems that may arise.
+As I am also involved in the on-boarding of new technology, I attended the course to improve my business analysis skill-set to thoroughly analyse the impact of process changes on the organisation and pre-empt any problems that may arise.

 With task analysis the importance of giving performance feedback cannot be over-emphasised.
 Failure to give feedback could result in an employee doing the wrong thing over and over again, without knowing.